Light at the End of the Tunnel??

 - Federal Reserve Bank of Atlanta

-Brian Bailey is a Subject Matter Expert in the Supervision, Regulation, & Credit Division of the Federal Reserve Bank of Atlanta.
-He is responsible for providing thought leadership and monitoring emerging trends in commercial real estate.
-He provides guidance on CRE industry dynamics, valuation, operation and finance issues.
-Brian has been actively involved as a lead Wholesale reviewer in the annual stress test and capital review (CCAR & HCR) conducted on the nation’s largest financial institutions.
-Brian has been requested to share his thoughts on commercial real estate at hundreds of venues including the Federal Reserve System, multiple U.S. Federal Agencies, many universities such as the Wharton School, industry conferences, and syndicated radio.
+Brian Bailey is the Commercial Real Estate Subject Matter Expert in the Supervision, Regulation, & Credit Division of the Federal Reserve Bank of Atlanta.
+He is responsible for providing thought leadership and monitoring emerging trends in commercial real estate and finance.
+He provides guidance on industry dynamics, valuation, operations and finance issues.
+Brian has been requested to share his thoughts on commercial real estate at hundreds of venues including the Federal Reserve System Board of Governors, multiple U.S. Federal Agencies, many universities such as the Wharton School, industry conferences, and syndicated radio.

 Federal Reserve Bank of Atlanta